Hylotelephium 'Xenox', also known as Hylotelephium telephium 'Xenox', is a clump-forming succulent with basal branches that bear glaucous …

 Pronunciation: te-LE-fee-um

-Whereas the generic name must be unique, there are often two or more genera with the same specific epithet.
-The same epithet can also be used within a species for subspecies, varieties, and forms.
+While the generic name must be unique, two or more genera often share the same specific epithet.
+Moreover, the same epithet can be used for subspecies, varieties, and forms within a species.
+Here is a list of plants that share this epithet.

-Hylotelephium telephium (Orpine) formerly known as Sedum telephium, is a clump-forming succulent with erect pale green stems that bear…
+Hylotelephium telephium (Orpine) formerly known as Sedum telephium, is a succulent plant with erect, ascending, or rarely pendulous stems …